If you'd like to know about some of my family members, please read on.

 Louise Goffin teams up with Paul Zollo to host a podcast The Great Song Adventures, featuring in-depth conversations about songs and the songwriters who write them.
 Be sure to stop in and take a listen...
 The first interview is Carole King February 8, 2019.

-Take a listen to Louise's new podcast "Song Chronicles" featuring Sam Hollander in Episode 1 and Desmond Child in Episode 2.
+Take a listen to Louise's new podcast "Song Chronicles" featuring Sam Hollander in Episode 1, Desmond Child in Episode 2, J.D.
+Souther in Episode 3 and Kathy Valentine in Episode 4.

 To stay up-to-date with news about Louise please visit: